venkatdurgempudi/SQL/schema/README.md

 # HR & OE Schemas
-> we are going to use Oracle sample schemas for Practise
+> We are going to use Oracle sample schemas for Practise

 ### Refer to below links for more details